Moduli of holomorphic functions and logarithmically convex radial weights: Introduction

-The above problem has been solved recently for various explicit radial weights.
+The above problem has been solved recently for various explicit radial weights; see, for example, \cite{Ga08}, \cite{GX02}, \cite{GPPR08}, \cite{KS09}, \cite{Xi04}.
 Clearly, the required property still holds if $\we$ is replaced by an equivalent radial weight.
-To the best knowledge of the authors, the largest class of weight functions $\we(t)$ is considered in \cite{AD12}, where the direct analog of Theorem~\ref{t_RU} is proved under assumption that $\we(t)$ has the following doubling property:
+To the best of our knowledge, the largest class of weight functions $\we(t)$ is considered in \cite{AD12}, where the direct analog of Theorem~\ref{t_RU} is proved under assumption that $\we(t)$ has the following doubling property: